 - 18.1 HKCC has established a set of objective, risk-based and transparent eligibility requirements for two categories of HKCC Participants, namely CP and GCP, to access its services fairly and openly.
-An HKCC Participant must (a) be an HKFE Exchange Participant; and (b) have a minimum Liquid Capital of the higher of its required Liquid Capital under the FRR, or HK\$5 million for CP and HK\$20 million for GCP respectively. - 18.2 HKCC applies different financial requirements to different categories of HKCC Participants based on the services received from, and the potential risks posed to, HKCC.
+An HKCC Participant must (a) be an HKFE Exchange Participant; and (b) have a minimum liquid capital of the higher of its required liquid capital under the FRR, or HK\$5 million for CP and HK\$20 million for GCP respectively. - 18.2 HKCC applies different financial requirements to different categories of HKCC Participants based on the services received from, and the potential risks posed to, HKCC.
 HKCC sets a higher RF Fixed Contribution level for a GCP as compared to a CP.
-In addition to good financial standing, HKCC considers key operational and internal control aspects of the applicant including the experience of its key personnel and the quality of its compliance and risk management policies and systems. - 18.3 The admission criteria applicable to each category of HKCC Participant are stipulated in the HKCC Rules, which are publicly available on the HKEx website.
-HKCC Participants must comply with the HKCC Rules and HKCC Procedures in force from time to time, and continue to comply with the criteria for admission. - 18.4 HKCC monitors ongoing compliance of HKCC Participants with their participation requirements, and has defined and publicly disclosed the HKCC Rules and HKCC Procedures for facilitating the suspension and orderly exit of an HKCC Participant that breaches or no longer meets the participation requirements.
-HKCC, as a CCP, also monitors HKCC Participants' ongoing financial standing through periodic reviews of regulatory reports submitted, such as the FRR reports and annual reports, etc. Please refer to the description under Principle 4: Credit Risk for the counterparty risk monitoring process. - 18.5 HKCC reviews participant admission, access restrictions and eligibility requirements as a result of the changing market environment and regulatory requirements.
-Any change in the admission criteria and requirements as detailed in the HKCC Rules is subject to the approvals of the HKCC Board and SFC.
+In addition to good financial standing, HKCC considers key operational and internal control aspects of the applicant including the experience of its key personnel and the quality of its compliance and risk management policies and systems. - 18.3 The admission criteria applicable to each category of HKCC Participant is stipulated in the HKCC Rules, which is publicly available on the HKEX website.
+HKCC Participants must comply with the HKCC Rules and HKCC Procedures in force from time to time, and must continue to comply on an ongoing basis with the criteria for admission. - 18.4 HKCC monitors the ongoing compliance of HKCC Participants with their participation requirements.
+HKCC has also defined and publicly disclosed the HKCC Rules and HKCC Procedures for facilitating the suspension and orderly exit of an HKCC Participant that breaches or no longer meets the participation requirements.
+HKCC, as a CCP, also monitors HKCC Participants' ongoing financial standing through periodic reviews of regulatory reports submitted, such as the FRR reports and annual reports, etc. Please refer to the description under Principle 4: Credit Risk for the counterparty risk monitoring process. - 18.5 HKCC reviews participant admission, access restrictions and eligibility requirements as a result of the changing market environment and regulatory requirements on a need basis.
+Any change in the admission requirements as detailed in the HKCC Rules is subject to the approvals of the HKCC Board and SFC. - 18.6 Each application for HKCC Participantship is decided by the HKCC Board.
+Any appeal against the decision of the HKCC Board to refuse an application may be made within 14 Business Days of being notified of the HKCC Board's decision to the Participant Admission Appeals Committee, which has been established to deal with such appeal requests in an independence and impartial manner.